TanviVRajput/Sales_Insights/README.md

 - The dashboard includes quantitative visualizations that provide valuable insights into the company's performance over time, considering various parameters that affect the business.

-- The analysis and insights derived from the Tableau dashboard can help the company identify areas for improvement and inform strategic business decisions.
+- The analysis and insights derived from the Power BI dashboard can help the company identify areas for improvement and inform strategic business decisions.

 **About ATLIQ**